CalvinLloyd117/CraftBanzi/README.md

 ### Sprig

 Sprig is the plugin responsible for dynamic rendering of content blocks within the site.
-This tab includes a sprig coding 'playground' to test code snippets for development.
+This tab includes a Sprig coding 'playground' to test code snippets for development.
 For the most part you should not need to interact with this tab.

 ### Utilities